e-marshall/tutorials/book/background/5_software.md

 # 2.5 Software and computing environment

-On this page you'll find information about the computing environment that will be used in both of the tutorials in this book.
-We provide instructions for Running locally (on laptop), or on a hosted JupyterHub in AWS us-west-2.
+On this page you'll find information about the computing environment that will be used for both of the tutorials in this book.
+We provide instructions for running locally (on a laptop), or on a hosted JupyterHub in AWS us-west-2.

 ## *Running tutorial materials locally*